xynydev/create-ublue-image/README.md

 `create-ublue-image` should run on any computer with [Podman](https://podman.io/) installed.
 If you are already running an immutable Fedora variant, you shouldn't have to install anything.

+Run the following command in a directory that you have write access to, your repo will be created as a subdirectory.
+The script will ask you further questions.

 ```
 podman run -v "$(pwd)":/host -it ghcr.io/einohr/create-ublue-image
 ```